Automate OpenAPI updates

 Stainless aims to make every part of shipping SDKs as painless as possible for developers.
 Here's how code flows from your repository to your end users.

-After setting up the action, pull requests to your GitHub repository that update the OpenAPI spec will build your SDKs, and make a comment on the pull request with the results.
+After setting up SDK previews, pull requests to your GitHub repository that update the OpenAPI spec will build your SDKs, and make a comment on the pull request with the results.

-See the instructions under the Build Stainless SDKs GitHub action.
+For setup instructions and more details, see the Build Stainless SDKs GitHub action.

-Unlike the preview workflow, the push-only workflows directly commit changes to the main branch of your Stainless project.
-They are simpler, but less powerful.
+While we recommend setting up SDK previews when possible, you can also use push updates to directly commit changes to the main branch of your Stainless project.
+They are simpler and more flexible, but less powerful.

-Option 1: Use GitHub action in a push-based Workflow
+Option 1: Use GitHub action or GitLab CI in a push-based Workflow

-If you store your OpenAPI spec in a GitHub repository, you can use our GitHub action to build your SDK when a commit is pushed.
+If you store your OpenAPI spec in a GitHub or GitLab repository, you can use our CI component to build your SDK when a commit is pushed.

 Option 2: Set up URL polling for your project